Art Education Program Highlights

 FOCUS YOUR STUDIES - You'll take a rigorous schedule of diverse studio courses with the option of concentrating in Ceramics, Painting and Drawing, Photography and Digital Art & Design, or Sculpture.

 Studio Art & Art History Program Highlights

 FOCUS YOUR STUDIES - You may choose from studio concentrations in Ceramics, Painting and Drawing, Photography and Digital Art & Design, and Sculpture, or major in Art History.
-You may also add a minor in Book Arts, Art History, Studio Art, or Digital Media & Design to complement your studies.
+You may also add a minor in Book Arts, Art History, or Studio Art to complement your studies.
 All our degree programs offer low student-teacher ratios, mentorship, and peer learning, emphasizing your ability to think creatively and independently to become informed visual artists and art historians.

 REAL WORLD EXPERIENCE - You'll intern with local businesses, community art organizations, artists, workshops, studios, galleries, and museums, including Portland Museum of Art, SPACE Gallery, Victoria Mansion, Mayo Street Arts, Sea Bags, Portland Pottery, and PhoPa Gallery.

 ACCLAIMED ARTISTS - USM ART Galleries regularly present the work of nationally acclaimed artists, such as Natasha Mayers, James Luna, Nina Katchadourian, and Muhsana Ali.